-3.13.
-Green Economy Strategy
+3.13 Green Economy Strategy

 A green Municipality incorporates elements such as water sensitive planning and management, energy efficiency in buildings and transportations and sustainable waste management as part of its mandate.
 Indeed, municipal greening forms part of the actions in becoming a Green Municipalities but there is much more to it.
 Whereas a "Green Municipality" is a municipality which manages and finances all functions as required by the Municipal Systems Act 2000 in an environmentally sustainable manner while achieving social upliftment and economic growth.
+The municipality adopted a green city plan in 2017 with short, medium and long term objectives.

-The Laphalale Green City Strategy LGCS has been included as part of the 2018-2019 IDP, a standalone document until the revision of the IDP.
+The Laphalale Green City Strategy LGCS has been included as part of the 2019-20 IDP, a standalone document until the revision of the IDP.
 Ideally, the LGCS should feed into each sector of the IDP as well as sector plans.
 The draft 2016/2017 Lephalale IDP (pg.
 119) initiated several green economy goals which should be achieved within a short, medium and long-term period.